 The benefits of economic sustainability are numerous.
 They are not only beneficial for the planet but they can also help the business increase their revenue and stay profitable for the long term.
 There are many reasons why a sustainable economy is important, from corporate interests to idealistic environmentalism, here are some of its benefits:

 Sustainability and Schneider Electric go hand in hand.
 It has been and will remain the foundation of everything we do.
 In just 15 years, we’ve helped our clients reduce their carbon footprint by 120 million tonnes while also increasing global energy access by around 30 million.
 At Schneider Electric we are fully committed to ensuring that our clients are making the most out of their sustainability initiatives.
-We have set out our own Schneider Electric pledge, under which we will be carbon neutral in our operations by 2025 and end-to-end by 2040.
+We have set out our own Schneider Electric pledge, which can be seen in our Climate Commitments page.